-\textbf{Object and Scene Numbers.} In this work, we propose generating scenes using spherical harmonics as objects.
-In this experiment, we investigate the impact of object and scene numbers.
-We first fix the number of used spherical harmonics in scene generation (\ie, 10K) and scale the scene number.
-As shown in the upper half of Tab.~\ref{tab:numbers}, using more scenes in pre-training is generally beneficial.
-But there is no significant improvement when more than 78K scenes ($\times1$) are applied.
+This work proposes generating scenes using spherical harmonics as objects.
+The following experiments investigate the impact of object and scene numbers.
+All experiments are conducted using an MAE.

+The number of used spherical harmonics in scene generation is first fixed (\ie, 10K), and the scene number is scaled.
+As shown in the upper half of Table~\ref{tab:datagen_numbers}, using more scenes in pre-training is generally beneficial.
+Also, doubling the scene number leads to a slightly higher AP50~(\SI{0.2}{\percent}) than the default setup.
+However, there is no further improvement when 390K scenes~($\times5$) are applied.

-Furthermore, we fix the scene number to our default value and scale the object number.
+Furthermore, the scene number is fixed to the default value, and the object number is scaled.
 With a small object number ($\times0.2$), the generated scenes have a smaller diversity, which harms the effect of pre-training.
-However, a large object number ($\times5$) also produces significantly worse results.
-Also, scaling up the scene number and object number simultaneously (the last two rows) doesn't bring improvement, compared to the default setup.
-We hypothesize it's due to the limited diversity of spherical harmonics described by Eq.~\ref{eq:harmonics}.
-Since the equation has only 8 free coefficients, with a too large object number, the minimal `distance' between generated objects becomes smaller\footnote{Consider the situation where $n$ points in a continuous interval [0, 1] have to be independently and uniformly sampled.
+However, a large object number (\eg, $\times5$) leads to worse results than the default setup.
+Also, scaling up the scene and object numbers simultaneously~(the last two rows) does not bring improvement.
+It is probably due to the fact that the diversity of spherical harmonics described by Equation~\ref{eq:harmonics} is bounded.
+Since the equation has only eight coefficients, with a too large object number, the minimal ``distance'' between generated objects becomes smaller\footnote{Consider the situation where $n$ points in a continuous interval [0, 1] have to be independently and uniformly sampled.
 The minimal distance between two points decreases with increasing $n$.}.
-As a result, some generated scenes contain very similar objects, which has a negative impact on pre-training.
-Based on the discussion, searching for new formulas with more degrees of freedom is beneficial.
-We leave the exploration to future works.
+As a result, some generated scenes contain very similar objects, which hurts the effectiveness of pre-training.